Our workWhy usPricing

 1. Marie Weber

 Upon hitting enter on the address bar to go to this page, you are greeted with a simple, elegant animation of the handmade shoe company’s logo.
-In fact, on every page on the website, this same animation greets you.
+In fact, on every page of the website, this same animation greets you.
 It matches the luxuriousness of the brand and gives a bit of that je ne sais quoi—an unmatchable indication that what you’re waiting for is worth it.

 As you move through the site, other elements are animated too.
 Like the entrance of shoe collection names, shoe images that appear before zooming out and small lines under the links that show up and animate under the name so that it’s clear which link you’re about to click on.